Medox 2 months ago

 Those few unfortunates who died on 8000m peaks by ie getting lost and had the chance to see a starry night must have seen quite a spectacle.

-• mnw21cam 21 hours ago
+• mnw21cam 2 months ago

 It's not so much the altitude that gives you a clear view (although that also helps), but the lack of nearby light pollution and lack of clouds.
 The European Alps are lit up like a Christmas tree and in most places will not give a spectacular view of the night sky.
 Western Europe is just a bit too highly populated for good easy astronomy.

-• nejsjsjsbsb 21 hours ago
+• nejsjsjsbsb 2 months ago

 Rural Queensland Australia was amazing and my best views of the milky way.
 It is something else.
 There is a lot out there!

-• mnw21cam 21 hours ago
+• mnw21cam 2 months ago

 The southern hemisphere has more bright interesting stuff (including the centre of the milky way) than the northern hemisphere.

-petee 5 days ago
+petee 3 months ago

 Why is it incomplete?
 I can't find an explanation on this or the NASA site linked from there; its an awfully big chunk missing nearly to the center

-• Kye a day ago
+• Kye 2 months ago

 Speculating based on the sections: